 Why are the fragrance companies actually paying IFRA to regulate themselves?

 Fragrance is not covered by copyright protection, and in order to protect trade secrets and know how, the industry has agreed to self-regulate.
-The alternative is to be regulated by an outside agency, which is a worrisome proposition in an industry where secrecy is the main concern.
+The alternative is to be regulated by an outside agency, which is a worrisome proposition in an industry where no copyright protection exists.